jluby127/jluby127.github.io/books.md

 Having always loved reading Sci-Fi, in my mind the next logical step is to write Sci-Fi.
 In the past few years writing has grown to into one of my favorite hobbies.
 I find it relaxing, yet challenging.
 Up to now, I've stuck to short stories, one day I might like to try something longer.

 Here is a slowing growing bibliography with short synopses.
-As of now, I only circulate these among friends and family.
+As of now, I only circulate these among friends and family (Feel free to ask if you want read, I'll likely say yes).
 One day perhaps they will see a wider audience.

 <ul type="disc">
     <li> <b> SquidWorld </b> - A squid-themed amusement park built atop the ice sheets of Jupiter's third largest moon, Europa.
 In the oceans below, a population of giant squid deliberately seeded here by scientists swim and hunt the indigenous fauna.
 Explore and learn all about this cephalopod sanctuary...</li>